NoahSteam/RomHackingTools/SakuraTaisen/Data/readme.txt

 2) Create the iso Image:
 	a)	Pop your Sakura Wars CD into your computer's CD/DVD ROM drive.
 Open the disc in IsoBuster.
-RigIht-click on the top-level CD icon and do as follows:
+Right-click on the top-level CD icon and do as follows:
 		Extract CD <Content> -> Extract User Data (*.tao, *.iso, *.img, *.wav)

 	b) 	Save the image in a directory of your choice.